 A significant increase in market interest rates could harm our ability to attract new portfolio companies and originate new loans and investments.
 We expect that most of our initial investments in debt securities will be at fixed rates.
 However, in the event that we make investments in debt securities at variable rates, a significant increase in market interest rates could also result in an increase in our non-performing assets and a decrease in the value of our portfolio, because our floating-rate loan portfolio companies may be unable to meet higher payment obligations.
 In periods of rising interest rates, our cost of funds would increase, resulting in a decrease in our net investment income.
 In addition, a decrease in interest rates may reduce net income, because new investments may be made at lower rates despite the increased demand for our capital that the decrease in interest rates may produce.
-We may, but will not be required to, hedge against the risk of adverse movement in interest rates with respect to the hedged portfolio.
+We may, but will not be required to, hedge against the risk of adverse movement in interest rates in our short-term and long-term borrowings relative to our portfolio of assets.
+If we engage in hedging activities, it may limit our ability to participate in the benefits of lower interest rates with respect to the hedged portfolio.
 Adverse developments resulting from changes in interest rates or hedging transactions could have a material adverse effect on our business, financial condition, and results of operations.